zsofiasomlai/pbx-group-security/content/roles/contract/perl-security-developer.md

 The successful candidate should have the following skills:

 - Expert knowledge of Perl 5 from current releases back to legacy editions.
-- Expert knowledge of Apache/Perl/MySQL stacks and their implementation
+- Expert knowledge of Apache/Perl/MySQL stacks and their implementation.
-- Expert knowledge of Amazon AWS
+- Expert knowledge of Amazon AWS.
-- Good working knowledge of Linux, Puppet, Git/Github
+- Good working knowledge of Linux, Puppet, Git/Github.
 - The ability to take on a steep learning curve and quickly get up to speed with a new system.
 - The ability to work on complex projects with limited outside direction.